 Telematics devices, or "black boxes" are often used by young drivers to get cheaper car insurance.

-There are a few different types of telematics devices.
+There are a few different types of telematics device.

-Black box: where a device is hard-fitted to your car (that means it needs a professional to install and remove it).
+Black box: This is when a device is hard-fitted to your car (that means it needs a professional to install and remove it).
 It’s usually pretty small – about the size of a matchbox – and can be installed behind your dashboard where you won’t see it.

-Plug and drive device : where you plug a device into your car’s lighter socket (so you can remove it when you want).
+Plug and drive device : This is when you plug a device into your car’s lighter socket (so you can remove it when you want).

-On-board device (OBD): where you plug a device into your car’s OBD port, which is normally under the steering wheel (again, so you can remove it when you want).
+On-board device (OBD): This is when you plug a device into your car’s OBD port, which is normally under the steering wheel (again, so you can remove it when you want).

 Insurance companies track your driving habits using a small telematics device or through an app on your phone.

 They use this data to work out how much to charge you for your insurance, based on how "risky" they think you are.

 Black box insurance works by rewarding you for driving safely.
 Rewards vary depending on your insurer, but most will either lower the cost of your insurance, or give you back some of the money that you've already paid.